Sea buckthorn: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Sea buckthorn flavonoids are reputed for lowering cholesterol, reducing inflammation, and decreasing platelet aggregation, thereby contributing to the reduced risk of cardiovascular diseases.
-In healthy volunteers, the consumption of sea buckthorn berry puree significantly reduced CRP, an inflammation marker.
+Sea buckthorn flavonoids are known to lower cholesterol, reduce inflammation, and decrease platelet aggregation, thereby contributing to a reduced risk of cardiovascular disease.
+In healthy volunteers, consumption of sea buckthorn berry puree significantly reduced CRP, an indicator of inflammation.

 Anti-inflammatory